Recommended Reading

 Domestic Violence & Abuse

-Explains the thought patterns of abusive men, helping readers recognize red flags and understand manipulative behaviors.
+Explains the thought patterns of abusive men, helping readers recognise red flags and understand manipulative behaviours.

 Defines coercive control and explains how it traps victims, even without physical violence.